Skylarrrolala/ML---Final-Project/README.md

 | Ensemble (P+L) | 19.3 | 0.840 | 14,123 | Good |
 | **XGBoost + Features** | **11.6** | **0.856** | **6,016** | **Excellent** |

-### Key Findings
+### Analysis

-**XGBoost outperforms all models**
-- 40% improvement over ensemble (19.3% → 11.6% MAPE)
-- 57% lower error ($14,123 → $6,016 MAE)
-- Production-excellent performance (MAPE < 15% threshold)

-**Why XGBoost succeeded**
+XGBoost significantly outperformed other approaches.
+The 40% improvement over the ensemble model (from 19.3% to 11.6% MAPE) and 57% reduction in dollar error (from $14,123 to $6,016 MAE) demonstrates the value of systematic feature engineering.

+Several factors contributed to XGBoost's success:
-- Feature engineering: 43 engineered features vs raw data
+- Feature engineering transformed raw time series into rich tabular data
-- Tree-based learning: Better suited for tabular time series than neural networks
+- Tree-based models handle tabular data better than neural networks in this case
-- Regularization: Prevented overfitting on limited data (48 months)
+- Regularization prevented overfitting despite limited training data (48 months)
-- Speed: Trained in seconds vs hours for LSTM
+- Training time was much faster (seconds vs hours for LSTM)

-**Top 5 predictive features**
-1. `num_orders` (48.5%) - Order count is strongest predictor
+The five most important features were:
+1. Number of orders (48.5% importance)
-2. `volatility_momentum` (12.2%) - Market dynamics
+2. Volatility momentum (12.2%)
-3. `sales_percentile` (9.8%) - Relative position
+3. Sales percentile (9.8%)
-4. `sales_zscore` (7.7%) - Statistical standardization
+4. Sales Z-score (7.7%)
-5. `sales_lag_12` (3.6%) - Yearly seasonality
+5. 12-month lagged sales (3.6%)

-**Robust validation**
-- 75/25 train/test split (36/12 months)
-- Feature importance analysis
-- Production deployment package created
+This tells us that order frequency matters more than order size, and combining multiple feature types provides complementary predictive power.

 ---

 ## Academic Paper

-### Abstract
-This research develops an advanced machine learning approach for monthly sales forecasting using XGBoost with systematic feature engineering.
-Through creating 43 engineered features and applying gradient boosting optimization, we achieve production-excellent performance (MAPE: 11.6%, R²: 0.856), representing a 40% improvement over baseline ensemble methods.
-The model leverages lag features, rolling statistics, and growth metrics to capture temporal patterns more effectively than neural network approaches.
-Rigorous validation confirms model reliability for production deployment.

-### Full Paper
-- **Location**: `paper/main.md` and `paper/main.pdf`
-- **Sections**: Abstract, Introduction, Literature Review, Methodology, Results, Discussion, Conclusion
-- **Length**: ~15-20 pages
-- **Format**: IEEE/ACM conference style
+The complete research paper includes background, literature review, detailed methodology, results analysis, and discussion of implications.
+Available in both markdown and PDF format in the `paper/` directory.

 ---

 ## Presentation

-### Slides
-- **Location**: `presentation/slides.md`
-- **Format**: Markdown (convertible to PDF/PowerPoint)
-- **Duration**: 15-20 minutes
-- **Sections**:
-  1. Problem Statement
-  2. Data Overview
-  3. Methodology
-  4. Results & Validation
-  5. Business Impact
-  6. Conclusions & Future Work
+Presentation slides covering the problem statement, methodology, results, and business impact are available in `presentation/slides.md` (15-20 minutes).

 ---